Prastabm/PythonPrograms/README.md

 3.Program to input a list of words and printing the longest word<br />
 4.Program to make a currency converter<br />
 5.Program to simulate rolling of a pair of dice<br />
-6.Program that allows to add,remove or display the names of their favourite movie or books
+6.Program that allows to add,remove or display the names of their favourite movie or books<br />
+7. Program to generate random password for the user<br />